xavierfacq/tomcat-session-redis-cluster/README.md

 # Store your Tomcat sessions in your Redis Cluster

-This project provides an Apache Tomcat 7 Manager able to save and restore sessions into a [Redis cluster](https://redis.io/topics/cluster-spec), using the [Jedis](https://github.com/xetorthio/jedis) client.
+This project provides an Apache Tomcat 7 Manager able to save and restore sessions into a [Redis cluster](https://redis.io/topics/cluster-spec), using the [Jedis](https://github.com/xetorthio/jedis) or [Lettuce](https://lettuce.io/) client.
 This manager implements the serialization for authType and Principal, that can be usefull when a BASIC_AUTH is enabled.
-Redis operations are defered in executors for maximun fluidity.

 Requirements:
 - JDK, Maven